erium/welcome/templates/design_of_experiments/README.md

 Each subfolder contains another board.
 That board outlines a series of steps.
 For each step, there is a card explaining what needs to be done in that step, and a card to record information about the step to document the project.
 There is also a notebook, which is adjusted and run according to the instructions on the cards to compute the sets of parameters for the experiment.

 When you follow the instruction on the instruction cards, you will creat the experimental design and/or carry out the experiment and at the same time document the whole procedure on the board in the documentation cards.

+The {{cookiecutter.timestamp_directory_name}} folder includes subfolders constraining template boards and notebooks corresponding to the most suitable algorithms for the outlier detection task at hand.
+You may use cookiecutter (in cookiecutter.ipynb) to copy a project folder containing only the model you would like to use.